MedElkasmi/FullStackAppSample/README.md

 ### 5. UI/UX
 - Implement a responsive design using CSS frameworks like Bootstrap.
 - Focus on navigation flow and user interactions.

-## Final Touches
-- Conduct thorough testing across different devices and browsers.
-- Gather feedback from a beta release and iterate on the user experience.